-What the Media Won't Tell You About LORD JACOB ROTHSCHILD
+What the Media Won't Tell You About Lord Jacob Rothschild

-This is an educational documentary regarding the history of the FAMOUS Rothschild family!
+This is a short 15 minute educational documentary regarding the history of the Rothschild family!

+: The man who funded both sides of every war to date.
+Glad he's now dead!

 FREE email alerts of the most important BANNED videos in the world